drorgl/xml-streamer/README.md

 You use [Node.js](https://nodejs.org) for speed?
 You process XML streams?
 Then you want the fastest XML to JS parser: `xml-streamer`, based on [node-expat](https://github.com/astro/node-expat) and It implements the Node.js `stream.Transform API`.

+## IMPORTANT

+This is a modified version of xml-streamer, the parser + tests stayed mostly the same but the core xml parser was replaced with [SaxLtx xml parser](https://github.com/xmppjs/ltx) due to reliability issues with node-expat, both this library and ltx were converted to typescript.

 ## Install

 ```